My 20 Days deep in the Amazon—What is a Shipibo-Conibo Master Plant Dieta?

-I recently spent 20 days in a Shipibo-Conibo community learning from a curandero—the main Shipibo shaman, maestro Don Rono.
+I spent 20 days in a Shipibo-Conibo community learning from a curandero—the main Shipibo shaman.
 To say that my life has forever changed is an understatement.

 I was curious to see how learning from the Shipibo could overlap with my current knowledge of shamanic principles under a different Peruvian lineage.
-Before the Shipibo, I had been studying with the Q’ero Nation from the Andes — another shamanic lineage from Peru.
+Before the Shipibo, I had been studying with the Q'ero Nation from the Andes—another shamanic lineage from Peru.
+The jungle had been calling me for a while in visions and synchronicities so I was curios and excited to go to this retreat.

 I arrived in the jungle with an open mind and not really knowing what to expect.
+I decided, in purpose, not to do too much research or ask too many questions because I didn’t want to have preconceived opinion or expectations.
 I just knew I needed to be there.
-But let’s start from the start:
+But let's start from the start.

 Who are the Shipibo-Conibo?

-The Shipibo-Conibo are an Indigenous people of the Peruvian Amazon, known for their shamanic traditions, elaborate—super cool—geometric art, and sacred songs (icaros).
-They have lived in that area for millennia and are traditionally located along the Ucayali River and have a rich culture deeply connected to the natural world (my type of thing)—particularly through their use of the plant medicines Ayahuasca and sacred Tobacco.
+The Shipibo-Conibo are an Indigenous people of the Peruvian Amazon, known for their shamanic traditions, elaborate geometric art, and sacred songs (icaros).
+They have lived in that area for millennia, traditionally along the Ucayali River, with a rich culture deeply connected to the natural world, particularly through their use of plant medicines, Ayahuasca and sacred Tobacco.

-Short answer: No. My family is not Shipibo, but my dad’s lineage—and all my ancestors before him–came from that region (Iquitos and the Ucayali River).
-This is the reason why I went there: because I felt the call of my male ancestors.
-Their call had been in my awareness for about a year before I decided to immerse myself in a Dieta journey.
+Short answer: no. My family is not Shipibo—but my dad's lineage and all my ancestors before him came from that region (Iquitos and the Ucayali River).
+This is the reason I went there: I felt the call of my male ancestors and the jungle itself.
+That call had been in my awareness for about a year before I decided to immerse myself in a Dieta journey.

 Marusa master plant

-I personally think a Dieta is not for everyone, as it involves a deep commitment under the guidance of an experienced Shipibo shaman.
+I personally feel that a Shipibo Dieta is not for everyone, as it involves deep commitment under the guidance of an experienced Shipibo curandero.

 master plant Shipibo dieta